Simulation-Software-Engineering/Lecture-Material/lecture-notes/virtualization-and-containers/overview.md

 ## Exercise

+1. [ ] Build a VirtualBox VM managed by Vagrand
+2. [ ] Build a Docker image containing some tooling for C++ and Python
+    - Has to be able to run some non-common dependency?!
+Maybe install preCICE in there.
+        - If preCICE, one could install it once from source and once as binary.
+    - Automatically test this via some GitHub action.
+        - Check for correct base image.
+        - Build the image.
+        - Check that code runs.
-- [ ] Install Singularity (optional?)
+3.  [ ] Install Singularity (optional?)
     - Compile by hand
         - Install Go
         - Compile Singularity
-    - Install Debian package or similar
+    - Install tooling as

 ## Further reading